Syaoran (Tsubasa: Reservoir Chronicle, clone): Critical response

 The plot twist in which Syaoran is revealed to be a clone and his fight against his original self has been regarded as "a titanic clash" by Chris Zimmerman from Comic Book Bin.
 Following this, Syaoran was called "evil Syaoran" and "Syaoran's evil clone".
 When writing "Saigo no Kajitsu", Sakamoto described Syaoran's fate as sad because he becomes the antagonist of his friends and is a clone.
 The twist has been a "potential real upset" because Syaoran is revealed to have been created by the series' main antagonist, Fei-Wang Reed.
 The relationship between both Syaorans has also been found confusing for some readers to understand; others said that while there was confusion in this scene, the events led to a well-executed ending.
 They also highlighted the bond both have through their eyes.
 Sakura Eries from Mania Entertainment said Syaoran's actions after the twist were disturbing because of his violent acts.
 Syaoran has been labeled as "an agent of destruction" because he ignores seemingly mortal wounds and encounters various opponents in a single manga volume.
 Eries said that she felt cheated after the revelations of Syaoran's and Sakura's true natures because it changed the readers' views of them.
 Manga News praised the ending for the heavy focus on the clones of Syaoran and Sakura, giving emotional scenes, as well as their relationship Yuko and Fei-Wang Reed, but lamented Fai and Kurogane for having less prominent roles.
+Comic Book Resources compared the relationship of Syaoran and Sakura to that of the Cardcaptor Sakura character Syaoran Li and Sakura Kinomoto but on a more bittersweet note as they are end revealed both as clones who disintegrate in the bodies of their original selves.

 Mania Entertainment's Megan Lavey said Syaoran's and Sakura's initial relationship is a "pretty simple love story", and liked their personalities.
 IGN's Jeff Harris said Syaoran's role is interesting because he sacrifices his relationship with Sakura and his own life to recover her memories.
 Active Anime's Christopher Seaman said the romantic relationship between them is one of the most mature parts of the series, and it helped balance the other fantastic themes, which added more variety for the series' audience.
 Kimlinger said their relationship made up for some problems in the anime adaptation.
 Kimlinger also said Jason Liebrecht's role as Syaoran's English voice is better than Miyu Irino's work.
 However, Kimlinger praised both performances because of the way Syaoran's emotions are played.
 Nevertheless, Irino's work was also well received by Japanese fans.